vaishnavipaithane/Drug-Classification-A-Logistic-Regression-Approach/README.md

 - Imported the necessary libraries (e.g., Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn).

 - Dataset ([drug_sample.csv](https://github.com/vaishnavipaithane/Drug-Classification-A-Multinomial-Logistic-Regression-Approach/blob/main/drug_sample.csv)) was provided by NyBerman Bioinformatics and it was loaded to jupyter notebook.
-The dataset consisted of 200 records with features such as Age, Sex, BP, Cholesterol, and Na_to_K, with the target variable being the drug type.
+The dataset consisted of 200 records with features and the target variable.

 **2. Data Preprocessing:**

-- Separated the features and target variable from the dataset.
+- Separated the features (Age, Sex, BP, Cholesterol, Na_to_K) and target variable (drug) from the dataset.

+- **Label Encoding for Target:** The target variable (Drug) was label-encoded into numerical values.

-- Categorical variables (Sex, BP, Cholesterol, Drug) were identified and encoded using OneHotEncoder.
-The target variable was label-encoded using LabelEncoder.
+- **One-Hot Encoding for Categorical Features:** Categorical features (Sex, BP, Cholesterol) were identified and transformed into a one-hot encoded matrix.

+- **Combining Features:** Non-categorical features (Age, Na_to_K) were combined with the one-hot encoded categorical features into a final feature matrix.

 **3. Exploratory Data Analysis (EDA):**